 Whistleblower stories are rife with these unfair retaliatory actions.
 Almost every whistleblower has a similar story.
 Many are blindsided as they believed their superiors would correct the oversight, not punish them for speaking out.
-Whistleblowers must weigh the inherent risk of exposing fraud and many suffer the consequences.
+Whistleblowers must weigh the inherent risk of exposing fraud.

-Look to the case of National Whistleblower Center Whistleblower Leadership Council chairwoman and FBI whistleblower, Jane Turner, who blew the whistle on gross oversight within the FBI.
+Look at the case of NWC Whistleblower Leadership Council chairwoman and FBI whistleblower, Jane Turner, who blew the whistle on gross oversight within the FBI.
 In retaliation for exposing FBI failures, Turner was removed from her position and transferred to an office without a desk or a chair.
 She was subjected to fitness for duty reviews while coworkers were instructed to avoid and ignore her.
 Eventually, she was removed from service for an entire year.

 She believed she would be safeguarded by her superior’s similar views on the misconduct brought forward.
 Instead, she faced harsh retaliatory measures.
 These experiences can be demoralizing and damaging to a whistleblower’s reputation and livelihood.
 However, many whistleblowers are firm in their belief that if given the same circumstances, they would blow the whistle again.

 Whistleblowing can be a daunting task for those considering confronting fraud and misconduct.
-While there exists a vast framework of laws, laws for whistleblowers vary from agency to agency, sector to sector, even public employees to private employees.
+While there exists a vast framework of laws, laws for whistleblowers vary from agency to agency and sector to sector.
 In many instances, these protections are inadequate.

-For federal employees, the avenue to blow the whistle can be labyrinthian and confusing.
+Meanwhile, for federal employees, the avenue to blow the whistle can be labyrinthian and confusing.
 There is no single federal agency that oversees whistleblower complaints and protections.
-Whistleblowers are able to look to the Merit Systems Protection Board (MSPB) for accountability and protection.
-The MSPB was created to defend whistleblowers from unfair retaliatory action in the 1970s, but has not had a quorum since January 2017.
+Whistleblowers are supposed to look to the Merit Systems Protection Board (MSPB), which was created to defend whistleblowers from unfair retaliatory action in the 1970s.
+However, the MSPB has not had a quorum since January 2017.
 Without oversight from a governing board, whistleblowers may be at greater risk of losing their cases.

 Federal employee whistleblowers can also turn to the US Office of Special Counsel to address their complaints.
 However, while this office can field complaints from a whistleblower, it does not have the ability to enforce rulings on the agencies in a whistleblower’s complaint.